 One of the easiest ways you can help to determine the future direction of our country is by voting.
-This guide is designed to help you through every step of that process in preparation for the April 28, 2020 PA primary election, and the November 3, 2020 general election.
+This guide is designed to help you through every step of that process in preparation for the May 18, 2021 PA primary election, and the November 2, 2021 municipal election.

 While this guide is geared toward students at Greater Allegheny, the advice and resources provided below are just as useful for students at any Penn State campus.